aimee-ault/aimeeault.com/_posts/2018-02-19-birth-story.md

 Everyone was commenting that they could see his head and how much hair he had.
 I didn't care.

 After 20 minutes of feeling the ring of fire, I was absolutely tired of feeling it and decided to take matters into my own hands and ignored the nurse's cues to push.
-Instead, I just started randomly pushing as much as I can.
+Instead, I just started randomly pushing as much as I could.
 The nurse made the remark to another delivery nurse, "We need to get the doctor back in here immediately.
 She's about to deliver.
 Get NICU too."
 This only egged me on to muster whatever little strength I had left in me to push, push, push, and push.

 ### Out at Last